 The Company has a Management Board consisting of two managing directors, who have been appointed by the Company's shareholder.
-The Company has no staff, with the exception of the Dutch Director, and its Management Board members work on a part-time basis.
+The Company has, besides the Dutch Director, no staff, and its Management Board members work on a part-time basis for the Company.
 There are no potential conflicts of interests between any duties to the Company of any of the Management Board members and their private interests and/or other duties.

-At December 31, 2018 the Management Board of the Company consists of Mr. Aernout W. Veerman, chairman and Mrs. Grete Schaekers, member.
+At 31 December 2019 the Management Board of the Company consists of Mr. Aernout W. Veerman, chairman and Mrs. Grete Schaekers, member.